Application process for the 2021-22 cohort is now closed. We'll begin accepting applications for the 2022-2023 cohort in late fall 2021.

 Nominee letter: A letter from the nominee outlining the project and goals, potential career impact, with a statement justifying that the work is at a level of scope and ambition that would make it difficult or impossible to achieve without the fellowship.

-Research proposal: The nominated faculty member prepares a short research proposal (no more than 5 double-spaced pages) describing the research project, and a budget describing how the $8,500 will be spent, if granted the CCSS fellowship.
+Research proposal: The nominated faculty member prepares a short research proposal (no more than 5 double-spaced pages) including a 75-100 word abstract, a research project description, and a budget for $8,500.

 Nominee CV: A complete and up-to-date CV.